The Nevada State Board of Accountancy (NSBA) can discipline certified public accountants (CPAs) for committing:

 - up to 364 days in jail

-Note that a person can be convicted of falsely claiming CPA status even if he/she has no clients and did no actual accounting.6
+Note that you can be convicted of falsely claiming CPA status even if you have no clients and did no actual accounting.6

 7. Other occupational licenses

-The Nevada Nursing Board decides how to discipline nurses for misconduct, which may include revoking their license.
-Learn more about Nevada nursing license revocations and suspensions.
+The Nevada Nursing Board decides how to discipline nurses for misconduct, which may include a license revocation.
+Learn more about nursing license revocations and suspensions.

-Doctors, physician assistants, and respiratory care providers are entitled to a hearing before the Nevada Medical Board can revoke their licenses for misconduct.
-Learn more about Nevada medical license revocations and suspensions.
+Doctors, physician assistants, and respiratory care providers are entitled to a hearing before the Nevada Medical Board can order a license revocation for misconduct.
+Learn more about medical license revocations and suspensions.

 7.4.
 Real Estate Brokers

-Real estate brokers and sellers risk a license revocation if they violate the regulations adopted by the Nevada Real Estate Commission.
-Learn more in our article on disciplinary proceedings and license revocations for Nevada real estate brokers and salespeople.
+Real estate brokers and sellers risk a license revocation by violating the regulations adopted by the Nevada Real Estate Commission.
+Learn more in our article on disciplinary proceedings and license revocations for real estate brokers and salespeople.

-Nevada attorneys can lose their licenses for committing certain offenses or violating the Rules of Professional Conduct.
-Learn more about Nevada attorney license disbarment or suspension.
+If you are a Nevada attorney, you can lose your license for committing certain offenses or violating the Rules of Professional Conduct.
+Learn more about license disbarment or suspension for attorneys.

 7.6.
 Contractors (Builders)